-1. In Customer Service, Saying “Yes!” is Fun
+1. In Customer Experience, Saying “Yes!” is Fun

 Branson didn’t achieve the success he has today by saying “no” at opportunities to do new things, be bold in how to approach projects, and meet the needs and wants of customers.
 He often defies the conventional wisdom, pushes the envelope and decides to say “yes” and try new approaches to how to do business when others would simple say “no”.

 Too often we treat our customer interacting teams as gatekeepers, deciders of the yes or the no when it comes to customer needs.
 Rather we should be helping our people be a concierge to customers, assisting and caring for customer needs.

 2. If You Are Going to Dream Up Customer Experience, Dream Big!